skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 Skokie Public Library cardholders can borrow laptops to use to use inside the library.
 Stop by the Technology Help Desk on the second floor to check one out.

-We also have a host of other portable gadgets and gizmos available for digital creation, productivity, and entertainment.
+Love gadgets and gizmos?
+We loan devices for digital creation, productivity, and entertainment.

 Browse our devices and gadgets [link]

 ##WiFi

-We have free WiFi througout the building.
-Simply log on select "Skokie Library" as your wireless connection.
-No password is required.
+Free WiFi is available througout the building.
+Simply log on select "Skokie Library" as your wireless connection; no password required.

 ###Wireless Printing